-State sources increased by \$278,515.
+State sources increased by \$640,110.
 The subsidies associated with the Basic Education Funding, Special Education Funding, Transportation, and the increase in Social Security and Retirement revenue account for a majority of the increase in state source revenue.
+In addition, the District received a Safe Schools Grant and a PASmart Targeted Stem Grant during 2019-20, both of which were not received in the prior year.
 Note: The District's retirement expense is offset by the revenue source received from the State.